ystre/dsp/README.md

 This is an early prototype.

 For a detailed documentation see `doc` directory.
+It is organized into a AsciiDoc book: `doc/dsp.adoc`.

 ## Project structure